htdt/amaze/README.md

 <a href="https://htdt.github.io/amaze/">Play</a>

 It is a maze.
-It is an experience, based mostly on procedural visual, motion and audio effects, existential message.
+It is an experience, based on procedural visual, motion and audio effects, existential message.

 For desktop and mobile.